-5 Construction or installation of a facility mentioned in item 1 or 2
+5 Construction or installation of a facility mentioned in item 1 or 2 related tasks like hydrotesting, integrity testing and ROV surveys.

 • construction or installation of a platform, FPSO, FSO, FLNG or other facility mentioned in item 1 or 2 and the associated flowlines, wells, wellheads, manifolds, buoys and/or other subsea equipment connected to that facility within the same title area.